-Ann Spackman Memorial Prize
+I. Ann Spackman Memorial Prize

-Awarded annually to a Mona student registered for any degree programme within the Faculty of Social Sciences, who has performed best in GTIIA-Introduction to Political Institutions for that academic year examinations.
+Awarded annually to a Mona student registered for any degree programme within the Faculty of Social Sciences, who has performed best in the course GOVT1000 (GT11A)-Introduction to Political Institutions.

 2. Carl Stone Memorial Prize